-Explore why the ability to change color with the seasons is so important to animals.
-Draw a snowshoe hare, or another creature, in seasonal camouflage.
+Invite students to explore why the ability to change color with the seasons is so important to the survival of some animals.
+Then challenge your children to draw a snowshoe hare, or another creature, in seasonal camouflage.

-Find out the names of animals whose colors change with the seasons, such as the snowshoe hare, polar bear, white-tailed deer, and horned owl.
-With your classmates, compile a list of these creatures.
-What colors are these animals’ coats in winter?
+Challenge your students to find out the names of animals whose colors change with the seasons, such as the snowshoe hare, polar bear, white-tailed deer, and horned owl.
+With classmates, students compile a list of these creatures.
+Consider questions such as: What colors are these animals’ coats in winter?
 In summer?
-Describe each animal’s natural habitat.
+What is each animal’s natural habitat like?
 Identify their predators.
 Collect information and ideas about how camouflage makes a difference for predators and their prey.

-With Crayola® Erasable Colored Pencils, outline a snowshoe hare or other animal whose coloring blends in with its surroundings.
+Using Crayola® Erasable Colored Pencils, students outline a snowshoe hare, or other animal whose coloring blends in with its surroundings, on construction paper.
 Cut out the drawing with Crayola Scissors.

-Using your colored pencils, the information you found, and your imagination, draw one side to show the animal in its winter habitat.
+Using the colored pencils, the information researched, and one's imagination, children draw one side to show the animal in its winter habitat.
 For example, in winter a snowshoe hare’s coat is white to provide protection in snowy fields.

-Use your colored pencil erasers to create highlights on the animal and the vegetation that grows in its natural habitats.
+Using their colored pencil erasers, students create highlights on the animal and the vegetation that grows in its natural habitats.